Matter ejections behind the highs and lows of the transitional millisecond pulsar PSR J1023+0038: Discussion

 \subsection{The physical picture}

-Our campaign, along with previous findings, allows us to draw a comprehensive physical picture of the high-low mode switches in \src, which involves a permanently-active rotation-powered pulsar, an accretion disc and episodes of discrete mass ejection on top of a compact jet.
-In the following, we outline the physical scenario while in Sect.\,\ref{sec:sed} we will describe in detail the SED modeling in support of our scenario.
-Fig.\,\ref{fig:sketch} shows a visual representation of our scenario.
+Our campaign, along with previous findings (see e.g. \citealt{ambrosino17,bogdanov18,papitto19,miravalzanon22,illiano23} and references therein), allows us to draw a comprehensive physical picture of the high-low mode switches in \src, which involves a permanently active rotation-powered pulsar, an accretion disc and episodes of discrete mass ejection on top of a compact jet.
+In the following, we outline the physical scenario while in Sect.\,\ref{sec:sed} we describe in detail the SED modelling in support of our scenario.
+Figure\,\ref{fig:sketch} shows a visual representation of our scenario.
 We do not discuss the flaring activity here as it was not covered over a wide energy range.

 We assume that during the high mode the accretion flow is kept just beyond the light cylinder radius ($\simeq$80\,km) by the radiation pressure of the particle wind from an active rotation-powered pulsar \citep{papitto19}.
 This causes the innermost region of the truncated, geometrically thin accretion disc to be replaced by a radiatively inefficient, geometrically thick flow, as expected for low-accretion rates \citep{narayan94}.
 In this configuration, synchrotron radiation at a shock front that forms where the pulsar wind interacts with the inner flow produces the bulk of the X-ray emission as well as X-ray, UV, and optical pulsed emission \citep{papitto19, veledina19}.
-The collision of high-energy charged particles from the pulsar wind with the inflowing matter in the disc increases the ionisation level of the disc.
-As a result, the inflowing matter is drawn into the pulsar magnetic field and accelerated, producing a compact jet of plasma that streams out along the direction of the pulsar magnetic field lines.
+The collision of high-energy charged particles from the pulsar wind with the in-flowing matter in the disc increases the ionisation level of the disc.
+As a result, the in-flowing matter is drawn into the pulsar magnetic field and accelerated, producing a compact jet of plasma that streams out.
 According to our SED modelling, the corresponding jet synchrotron spectrum is optically thick up to the mid-infrared band and breaks to optically thin above a frequency of $(2.4^{+1.9}_{-1.0})\times 10^{13}$\,Hz, giving only a small contribution at X-ray energies ($\sim$8--18\% in the 0.3--10\,keV band; see Fig.\,\ref{fig:SED} and Table\,\ref{Tab:fit_res}).